yingyingzhuzhu/raiseTheBarr/README.md

 This is a website for company Raise the Barr.

+### Home

+Use Bootstrap and CSS to color webpage and display different aspects of the company. https://www.dropbox.com/s/uxucfgfr8gtj6pk/bootstrap_style.png?dl=0

 ### Contact Us

 Use Google Map api to show the address.